GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Donation

-I need money to maintain this project and keep him free: https://www.paypal.com/donate/?hosted_button_id=EMT6MHNNL3KBQ
+I need money to maintain this project and keep it free: https://www.paypal.com/donate/?hosted_button_id=EMT6MHNNL3KBQ

 ## Servers that run this software